kheller18/data-structures-algorithms/questions/AWS.md

      + While you may think that both stopping and terminating are the same, there is a difference.
 When you stop an EC2 instance, it performs a normal shutdown on the instance and moves to a stopped state.
 However, when you terminate the instance, it is transferred to a stopped state, and the EBS volumes attached to it are deleted and can never be recovered.

 151. What are the different types of EC2 instances based on their costs?
-     + `On-demand Instance`: It is cheap for a short time but not when taken for the long term
+     + `On-demand Instance`: cheap for a short time but not when taken for the long term
-     + `Spot Instance`: It is less expensive than the on-demand instance and can be bought through bidding.
+     + `Spot Instance`: less expensive than the on-demand instance and can be bought through bidding.
      + `Reserved Instance`: If you are planning to use an instance for a year or more, then this is the right one for you.

 152. How do you set up SSH agent forwarding so that you do not have to copy the key every time you log in?